WebexCommunity/WebexPythonSDK/docs/user/quickstart.rst

 Working with Returned Objects
 -----------------------------

-The Cisco Spark cloud returns data objects in JSON format, like so:
+The Webex Teams cloud returns data objects in JSON format, like so:

 .. code-block:: json